I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The Crime of Ecocide

-In translation, Honoré de Balzac wrote that “The secret of a great success for which you are at a loss to account is a crime that has never been found out, because it was properly executed.”
+In translation, Honoré de Balzac wrote “The secret of a great success for which you are at a loss to account is a crime that has never been found out, because it was properly executed.”

 Lawyer Polly Higgins worked tirelessly, until her death in April 2019, to make the causing of serious damage to the environment an international crime called ecocide.
 George Monbiot in The Guardian puts forward the suggestion that the “very wealthy, almost as a matter of definition, are committing ecocide.”